conholdateapp/docs.conholdate.app/docs/how-to/Annotate.md

 1. Select required annotation and place it over the document.
 1. When you are done annotating, click on <i class="fas fa-save"></i> icon to save your annotations permanently.

-### Annotate and send documents
+### Annotate and collaborate online
-When you need someone to annotate your document, you can share documents with annotation permissions by creating a proper sharing link.
-> For annotating documents by shared link no registration is required.
+> **Only** available to registered users.

+Share documents with others to collaborate by annotating documents and adding comments.
 1. [Login](https://conholdate.app/signin) to your account or [register](https://conholdate.app/signin) if you do not own one yet.
 It's FREE!
 1. Go to your [dashboard](https://dashboard.conholdate.app).
 1. Click on `Upload` button and upload a document.
 1. Wait until uploading and processing is complete, then click on <i class="fas fa-link"></i> icon.
-1. Select `Annotate` from dropdown menu and click on `Create link` button.
-1. When you are done annotating, click on <i class="fas fa-save"></i> icon to save your annotations permanently.
+> No registration is required for document annotation from shared link.

 ## Annotation information
+> **Only** available to registered users.

 You can check if document has already been annotated, by whom, when and what kind of annotations were used.
 In your [dashboard](https://dashboard.conholdate.app) next to all annotated documents you will find <i class="fas fa-comments"></i> icon.
 By clicking on it annotation information dialog will pop up.
 Annotation information dialog contains following information: